 ‘Powerful evocation of a city still under the sway of tribal warfare’ The Times Crime Club

 ‘This Belfast-set thriller is knuckleduster hard … A page ripper’ Peterborough Telegraph

 Gary attended a state comprehensive school in west Belfast, read History at Corpus Christi College, Cambridge and has lived and worked in London since the late 1990s.
 In his time he has been a Belfast cemetery manager, a business conference organiser in the City, a council gardener in Neasdon, and gained a further degree in Psychology, which he teaches in north London.
 Gary is married to the lovely Sacha and has two non-returnable children.
 He can cook up a storm and play a mean guitar (after a few drinks).

-Gary has this to say about his writing: “I have always wanted to write a novel and after I enrolled on a course at the City Lit two years ago, the initial outline of BLOOD WILL BE BORN emerged from one of the homework exercises.
+Gary has this to say about his writing: “I always wanted to write a novel and after I enrolled on a course at the City Lit two years ago, the initial outline of BLOOD WILL BE BORN emerged from one of the homework exercises.
 But the story has been incubating for much longer.
 I left Belfast 20 years ago but you see it never really left me.
 The course finished, and I kept writing; on my day off, weekends and while travelling into work.
-I took the first 3000 words to Crimefest 2016’s Pitch an Agent slot and Camilla Wray, Laetitia Rutherford, and Broo Doherty gave the sample and the synopsis and big thumbs up, and gave me incredibly positive feedback about my writing and the market potential of the book.
-In fact, they originally assumed I was being tutored by a published writer or part of a publishing house postgraduate programme, which was very encouraging.
+I took the first 3000 words to Crimefest 2016’s Pitch an Agent slot and some top flight agents gave the sample and the synopsis and big thumbs up, which was very encouraging.
 Enough, in fact, to get up at 5am to write before work, and finish the first draft.”